 The program runs from August to August, spanning fall and spring semesters, and the summer term.
-Our 50-week program runs from mid-August to late July/early August of the following year.
+The 2023-2024 academic year program begins with orientation activities beginning August 14, 2023, and classroom instruction beginning September 6, 2023.
+Summer instruction ends August 13, 2024.
 The program calendar includes a 2-week winter break (spanning Christmas and New Year’s holiday observances) and 1-week spring break.
 Our classroom is located at the Wisconsin State Laboratory of Hygiene, on Henry Mall.

 Required textbooks are provided (eBook or paper).

 During the fall and spring semesters, the 38-hour weeks consist of lectures, discussions, weekly written and microscopic quizzes, and approximately 25 hours of microscopy.
 Students complete a series of comprehensive examinations aimed at testing their knowledge of cytopathology at the end of the second term.